Early Pandyan kingdom: History

 Scholars have attempted to reconstruct the political history of the ancient Pandya country based on classical works such as the Purananuru, the Pattuppāṭṭu and the Padirrupattu.

 The first Pandyan king who has been mentioned in the Sangam works recovered so far is Nedunjeliyan I, who ruled from the coastal town of Korkai, at the mouth of river Tamraparni.
 During this time, the Tamil country consisted of several small kingdoms ruled over by independent chieftains, in addition to the three monarchies of Cheras, Cholas and Pandyas.
 In a bid to expand his territory, Nedunj Cheliyan I invaded the kingdom of Koodal (later renamed Madurai), which was under the rule of an independent chieftain, Akutai.
 He defeated Akutai and moved the capital of Pandyan kingdom to Madurai.
-This king also defeated an invading army from the Deccan Plateau and hence was called Aariyap Padaikadantha Pandyan or the king who conquered the Aryan army.
+This king also defeated an invading army from the Deccan Plateau and hence was called Aariyap Padaikadantha Pandyan.
 He was succeeded by his son Pudappandiyan, who expanded the kingdom by conquering Ollaiyur (near modern-day Pudukkottai) – an act that earned him the name Ollaiyur Thantha Pudappandian.
 Both Pudappandiyan and his predecessor, Nedunj Cheliyan I, were poets themselves who contributed to the Purananuru collection.

 The successor of Pudappandiyan was Nedunj Cheliyan II also known as "Pasumpun Pandyan".
 Immediately after ascending the throne, he marched with his troops to the north of Vaigai and defeated the chieftain Evvi II.
 He then headed west and captured the Aayi territory controlled by another chieftain, Atiyan.
 Both Evvi II and Atiyan were made commanders of the Pandyan army for his battles against Kongu country that was further west.
 From here he expanded the Pandyan kingdom almost to the western coast, which earned him the title Vidambalamba Ninra Pandyan (the Pandyan whose kingdom was washed by two seas).
 Since he was responsible for expanding the Pandyan kingdom by annexing several kingdoms, he was also called Pannadu Thantha Pandyan (the Pandyan who annexed many lands).
 His successor, Mudukudumi Peruvaludhi, was also a great warrior and carried the devastation into enemy territories.
 He performed yagas with the aid of Brahmin priests, similar to the tradition in northern India at that time.